 What it was, I eventually realized, was more or less an edisonade.
 In the late 19th century stories of boy inventors having adventures (the original Tom Swift is an example, but he was preceded by Frank Reade and Thomas Edison Jr.) were popular.
 The term "edisonade" is of much more recent vintage, naming the genre after the real-life Thomas Edison.
 I hadn't written steampunk; I'd recreated and updated the old adventure stories I'd loved as a kid.

 Tom Derringer isn't an inventor, though his sidekick Betsy Vanderhart has been known to cobble together useful equipment, but it's the same spirit -- when Tom needs an airship he buys one, rather than building it, but he still winds up flying.

 Any of those old adventure stories that was remotely successful spawned sequels and turned into a series -- Tom Sawyer, Frank Reade, Tom Swift, etc. So obviously I needed to make Tom Derringer a series, and accordingly I ended the first volume with a hook for a sequel.

 That sequel, Tom Derringer in the Tunnels of Terror, came out in July 2017, to be followed by more.
-Working title of the third is Tom Derringer and the Steam-Powered Saurians.
+The third is Tom Derringer and the Steam-Powered Saurians and it's not out yet.
 (I'd previously said it might be Tom Derringer and the Subterranean City, but a second venture underground so soon would be a mistake, and besides, the dinosaur story follows on naturally.)

 That's it; here's your list of handy exits: